Worth the Splurge

 Limosneros

 My take: Colonial building on Allende in the historic center, stone walls, candlelight, and a menu rooted in ancestral Mexican cooking with modern technique.
-The flautas de lechón are shatteringly crisp and the mole negro with wagyu is one of the best things I ate in Mexico City.
-Good dinner before the Ballet Folklórico, which is a few minutes walk away.
+The flautas de lechón are shatteringly crisp and the mole negro with wagyu is the standout.
+Good dinner before the Ballet Folklórico at the Palacio de Bellas Artes, which is a few minutes walk away.

 Trendy Vibes